Green Card through Marriage to U.S. Citizen Guide

 1. What is the process to apply for green card through marriage to U.S. Citizen?

 If you entered the United States legally, and don’t have any grounds of inadmissibility to become a lawful permanent resident (green card), you can apply for green card through marriage to U.S. citizen.
 This process is commonly known as the “one step” adjustment of status.
 It is a process that may be divided in two steps for a better understanding:

 Step 1: Establish the marriage relationship.
 The U.S. citizen must file an I-130 Family Petition on behalf of the alien spouse.

 During this process applicants must establish that the marital relationship exists, and it was not initiated for the purposes of obtaining a green card.
 The U.S. citizen spouse filing the – I-130 or Petition for Alien Relative – is called the “petitioner” or “sponsor.”
 The spouse seeking a green card is called the “beneficiary” or “green card applicant.”

 Step 2: Apply for the green card through I-485 adjustment of status application and meet all the requirements to become a lawful permanent resident

 During this process, the beneficiary must demonstrate that she or he entered the United States legally and is admissible to the United States to become a legal permanent resident.
 Generally, if the beneficiary has criminal record, visa fraud, membership in terrorist or communism group, infectious disease such as syphilis, etc., they are probably inadmissible to the United States.

 Steps 1 and 2 can be done at the same time by concurrently filing both applications with the U.S. Citizenship and Immigration Services (USCIS).

 Not sure if you are eligible to apply for green card through marriage to a U.S. citizen?
 You can free check eligibility through DYgreencard.com’s online platform without providing any personal information.
-If you are eligible, we can help you prepare a one-step green card application that be reviewed by a skilled immigration lawyer.
-Learn more, or get started today!
+If you are eligible, we can help you prepare a one-step green card application, get started today!

 2. What documents needed to apply for green card through marriage?